Summer Food Service Program (SFSP) FAQ

 Meals are for children 18 years and under only.
 Parents are welcome to come with their children and sit with them while they eat.
 Some sites offer meals to parents at a reduced price.

 With current COVID-19 health considerations, many meal sites are serving to go meals and allowing families to take them home.
 Many sites are also serving bundled meals to minimize exposure, and parents and caregivers are often allowed to pick up meals for kids who are not present.

 There are hundreds of meal sites across the state, and each meal site is a little different.
 Some meal sites are large and some are small.
 To find out more information about a specific meal site, call the meal site directly and ask to speak with someone about the free summer food program for kids.

 You are welcome to attend any meal site.
-All meal sites listed on the map are open, and will serve meals to anyone 18 years old and under.
+All meal sites listed on the “Free Meals for Kids” app are open and will serve meals to anyone 18 years old and under.
 Meals and snacks are also available to persons with disabilities, over age 18, who participate in school programs for people who are mentally or physically disabled.